 If you’ve had chickenpox, you’re already at risk of developing shingles later.
-Shingles can be a painful condition, but there are ways to protect yourself early.
+Shingles can be painful, but there are ways to protect yourself early.

 “Most of my patients are not aware of shingles or potential risk for shingles,” Dr. Dhakal says.
 “Some of my patients who know someone that has had shingles will bring it up for discussion during their visits.”

-By receiving the Shingrix vaccine, she adds, you can reduce your risk for this painful condition.
+She adds that receiving the Shingrix vaccine can reduce your risk of this painful condition.
 Here’s what you need to know.

 Although anyone who’s had chickenpox could develop shingles, some people are at greater risk than others.
 They include: